JuliaGrajek/acidicTumorABM3D/README.md

 ![3D visualization](preview.png "3D visualization")

-The code will be explained in detail in a scientific publication.
 It is an extension and modification of a model presented in a different github repository: https://github.com/jnkather/immunoABM3D/tree/v0.1, which had been described in a previous publication: